Ayush77-G/BDM-Capstone-Public-Overview/README.md

 ---

-## 📤 Presentation

-For a detailed overview of the project, please refer to the public [BDM Capstone Presentation](https://github.com/Ayush77-G/Restaurant-Insights-Overview/blob/main/presentation/BDM_VIVA.pptx).

----

 ## 🔒 Access to Full Project

-This repository provides a **public-facing overview** of the project.
+This repository provides a **public-facing overview** of the project due to plagirism restrictions from IIT MADRAS.
 For access to the complete analysis, detailed reports, and sales data, please email me at [adhayatm@gmail.com](mailto:adhayatm@gmail.com).

-Upon request, I will provide the following:
+Upon request, I will add you to my privately hosted repository which will have:
 - Full analysis and reports (Proposal, Midterm, and Final submission)
 - Detailed sales data
 - Further recommendations based on the comprehensive analysis